Good for the environment and good for business

 How do we encourage all businesses to find these types of efficiencies?

 Nobody knows a business better than the owner and its employees.
 When businesses are engaged in identifying their own pollution-cutting and cost-saving innovations, the results are going to be good.
+Veriform did that with the help of Sustainability Co-lab, which serves as a clean innovation incubator for local business.

 Accelerating clean innovation in Canada means helping businesses develop their own custom solutions.
 Government and the private sector can both have roles to play in that.
-Stay tuned for #NewThinking on accelerating clean innovation in Canada.

-Also: Read about VeriForm’s green transformation on its website.
+ALSO: Read about VeriForm’s green transformation on its website.